 Devices and Sustainability

-In 2020, we launched Echo and Fire TV devices that include 100 % post-consumer recycled fabric, 100 % recycled die-cast aluminium and 30-50 % post consumer recycled plastic, depending on the product.
-We also incorporated 50 % post-consumer recycled plastic into certain power adapters that are sent with our devices.
+We are incorporating recycled plastics, fabrics and metals into many new Amazon devices.
+In 2021, we launched Echo, Fire TV, Fire tablet, Kindle and Smart Home devices and accessories with 10–60% post-consumer recycled plastic, 40–100% post-consumer recycled fabric, 80–100% recycled aluminium and 70% recycled magnesium, depending on the product.
+We also incorporated 50% post-consumer recycled plastic into certain power adaptors that are dispatched with our devices.

 Climate Pledge Friendly Devices

-Echo and Fire TV devices are the first Amazon devices to qualify for Climate Pledge Friendly, which are certified by the Carbon Trust and carry its Reducing CO2 label – a certification that demonstrates a reduction in the carbon footprint of products year-on-year.
+In 2020, we announced that Echo, Fire TV and Fire tablet devices would be among the first to qualify as Climate Pledge Friendly, which are certified by the Carbon Trust and carry its Reducing CO2 product carbon footprint label—a certification that demonstrates a reduction in the carbon footprint of products year over year.
+In 2021, we launched a number of new devices with the Climate Pledge Friendly badge, including Echo, Fire TV, Fire Tablet, Kindle Paperwhite, and Smart Home devices and accessories.

 In 2020, we committed to make Amazon device packaging 100 % curbside recyclable by 2023.
 We are also working to source 100 % of the wood fibre in our packaging from responsibly managed forests or recycled sources.